stefanofa/awesome/TOPICS.md

 *   [adonisjs/core](https://github.com/adonisjs/core) - AdonisJS is a TypeScript-first web framework for building web apps and API servers.
 It comes with support for testing, modern tooling, an ecosystem of official packages, and more.

-## framework

-*   [adonisjs/core](https://github.com/adonisjs/core) - AdonisJS is a TypeScript-first web framework for building web apps and API servers.
-It comes with support for testing, modern tooling, an ecosystem of official packages, and more.

-*   [blitz-js/blitz](https://github.com/blitz-js/blitz) - ⚡️ The Missing Fullstack Toolkit for Next.js

-*   [feathersjs/feathers](https://github.com/feathersjs/feathers) - The API and real-time application framework

-*   [ianstormtaylor/slate](https://github.com/ianstormtaylor/slate) - A completely customizable framework for building rich text editors.
-(Currently in beta.)

 ## mvc-framework

 *   [adonisjs/core](https://github.com/adonisjs/core) - AdonisJS is a TypeScript-first web framework for building web apps and API servers.
 It comes with support for testing, modern tooling, an ecosystem of official packages, and more.